 DALLAS — A Texas federal magistrate judge on Feb.
 18 recommended that an insurer be granted summary judgment on an insured’s declaratory relief claim over an increase in premium costs because the insured was given sufficient notice of the insurer’s assumption reinsurance agreement and another insurer’s rehabilitation plan (Don B. Chae v.
 American Fidelity Assurance Co., No. 19-157, N.D.
 Texas).

-NEW YORK — A federal judge in New York on Nov.
-19 ordered a runoff insurer to pay $467,795.32 to plaintiffs after reconsidering a previous order and set forth the procedures for advancement of fees and expenses under investment management agreements (IMAs) for third-party actions arising out of the runoff insurer’s initial fraud lawsuit over the mismanagement and misuse of $320 million (In re: Platinum-Beechwood Litigation, No. 18-6658, B Asset Manager L.P., et al. v.
+NEW YORK — A New York federal judge on Feb.
+18 approved a request by an insurer in rehabilitation to return a deposit of $519,252.81 to the court’s registry in a case over procedures for advancement of fees and expenses under investment management agreements (IMAs) for third-party actions arising out of the insurer’s initial fraud lawsuit over the mismanagement and misuse of $320 million (In re: Platinum-Beechwood Litigation, No. 18-6658, B Asset Manager L.P., et al. v.
 Senior Health Insurance Company of Pennsylvania, No. 19-4487, S.D.
 N.Y.).

-ST. JOSEPH, Mo. — A federal judge in Missouri on Nov.
-19 affirmed a $1.4 million arbitration award in favor of a farmer because the farmer was entitled to indemnity from a federally reinsured crop insurer for corn crop losses sustained in 2013 (Great American Insurance Co. v.
+ST. JOSEPH, Mo. — On Feb.
+3, a federal judge in Missouri granted in part an attorney’s motion for attorney fees as a lien against a farmer’s $1.4 million arbitration award against a federally reinsured crop insurer for corn crop losses but required the attorney to provide better itemization of his costs (Great American Insurance Co. v.
 Jonathan Russell, No. 16-9001, W.D.
-Mo., 2019 U.S. Dist.
-LEXIS 200211).
+Mo.).